eigenvivek/academic-package-template/README.md

 # academic-package-template
 Python package template for academic projects with fast and easy building / testing.

+## How to use

+1. Use this template
+2. Create a new repository
+3. Change all things in `Things to change`
+4. Develop code, run experiments, write paper!

 ## Things to change

 `src/`